vdata1/SandDriller/README.md

+# Artifact "SANDDRILLER: A Fully-Automated Approach for Testing Language-Based JavaScript Sandboxes"
 This repo is the implementation of our paper, SandDriller: A Fully-Automated Approach for Testing Language-Based JavaScript Sandboxes.
 The paper is available [here](https://www.usenix.org/conference/usenixsecurity23/presentation/alhamdan)